Our Phlebotomy service

 Welcome to the Phlebotomy Department at the Queen Elizabeth Hospital, Kings Lynn.
 We are located on the ground floor at the rear of the hospital in Area 4, where we share the waiting room with the Anti-coagulation clinic.
 Follow the signs for Pathology and blood tests.
 To Contact us, ring the main Switchboard (01553) 613613 and ask for extension 2882 – please note that this is the clinic room telephone number and the phlebotomists may be busy attending to a patient.

 Before you arriveIf you require a blood test and plan to use our services then please make sure you bring a blood request form, that your doctor or nurse should have filled out with all your details and given to you.
 This is very important as without this form the phlebotomy team will be unable to take your sample.

 About the serviceWe provide a drop-in service to all patients whether from a clinic within the hospital or from GP surgeries.
 There is no system in place at this time to make appointments and we see far more patients a day than an appointment system would allow.
 We provide our services to patients aged 5 and over, if the blood test is for a child under the age of 5 then you will need to contact the Roxburgh Children’s centre on the site or Rudham ward/Paediatric assessment unit.

 - Monday -Friday: 08.15-16.45

 - Saturday and Sunday: Closed

 - Bank Holidays: Closed

 Other services we provide

-Twice daily ward rounds to inpatients
+- Twice daily ward rounds to inpatients

-Clinic cover to Macmillan (Monday-Thursday)
+- Clinic cover to Macmillan (Monday-Thursday)

 - Clinic cover to Roxburgh (Fridays)